 A Kettlebell is a simple piece of equipment that is versatile for all types of fitness goals.
 Kettlebell workouts are an efficient way to improve both cardio and strength without the tedium of a treadmill or the time suck of a split body lifting routine.

 Taking classes at BKC is hassle-free.
-Classes are small and personal; Dan will work with you on your particular goals or limitations.
-There are no contracts to sign; just pay by the month and show up for the sessions that fit your schedule.
+Classes are small and personal; your coach will work with you on your particular goals or limitations.
 The space is open and clean, the location is convenient to 95 and 695, and parking is easy.
 There are a variety of membership options including punch cards and drop ins.
 Stop in during Visitors Week (first week of each month) for a free trial, give us a ring at 410-657-2307 or fill out the form below.

 Fill out the form for more info

 We value your privacy and would never spam you

 Here are some practical reasons to lift kettlebells: